-Assistant Professor of Women's Studies
+Assistant Professor of Multicultural Women's and Gender Studies

 Office HDB 307F

 Ph.D.
 Rutgers University, New Brunswick, NJ, Women's and Gender Studies, 2010

 B.A.
 Spelman College, Atlanta, GA, Comparative Women's Studies, 2004

 Graduate: US Women of Colors, Feminist/Womanist Theories, The Politics of Motherhood, Black Feminist Thought, Women at Work: Race, Migrations, and Labors

 Undergraduate: Gender and Social Change, US Women of Colors

 Women’s Labor and Migration History, Black Feminist Thought, Critical Race Theory, Diversity Issues in Higher Education